Triple Chocolate Cheesecake

 I was having company and needed a showstopper for dessert.
 I found this decadent Triple Chocolate Cheesecake topped with big, beautiful chocolate curls on my favorite blog for dessert recipes, Hugs & Cookies XOXO!

-This Chocolate Cheesecake was to die for!
+This Chocolate Ganache Cheesecake was to die for!
 One guest asked where a bought it.
 The ultimate compliment!

 - This Triple Chocolate Cheesecake has a chocolate Oreo crust, chocolate cheesecake layer, chocolate ganache topping and even a fourth chocolate touch with a garnish of chocolate curls (scroll down to see how to make them).